Anku5hk/Programmers_guide_to_Python/book.md

         print(f"total = {self.total}")
     # can also have other methods
     def do_something(self):
         pass

-# now inside below classes we wont write the printer function
+# Now inside below classes we won't need to write the printer function,
-# instead just inherit SomeMixin and we'll have that functionality
+# instead we can just inherit 'SomeMixin' and we'll have the functionality
 class Adder(SomeMixin):
     def __init__(self, a, b):
         self.a = a